SergeyReizman/My_Simple_Portfolio/README.md

 My Simple Portfolio on Netlify https://my-simple-portfolio-sergey.netlify.app/
 10. Appendix
--Visual Mockups: Mobile, tablet, and desktop wireframes included.
+Visual Mockups:
+Updated designs showcasing new hover effects, color schemes, and responsive layouts for various screen sizes.
+Testing Tools:
--Testing Tools: BrowserStack and Google Lighthouse report examples.
+Examples of BrowserStack and Google Lighthouse reports are attached for reference.